 More fragile than Robusta, the Arabica tree produces coffee beans that are low in caffeine (between 1,2 to 1,5%).
 Its oval and elongated beans, red, purple or yellow in color, offer fine, varied and pronounced aromas.

 So, less full-bodied than the aromas of Robusta, Arabica coffee brings great finesse in the mouth and more developed aromas that suit more coffee lovers.
 Arabica coffee also represents 2/3 of coffee production in the world!

 The most famous varieties of Arabica coffee are: Bourbon coffee from Brazil, Middle East, India and Indonesia and also Typica coffee from Latin America, closely followed by Tico, Blue Mountain , the Mundo Novo, the Caturra and the San Ramon.

 TO KNOW : The top 5 Arabica coffee producing countries are Brazil, Colombia, Mexico, Ethiopia and Guatemala.

 Arabica or Robusta, which one to choose?

 Each type of coffee has its own aromas and character.
 Their flavors come from the climate, soil, altitude and how the grains have been dried and the way they were roasted by the roaster.
 So there really are differences between these two types of coffee and it is very difficult to know which is the best coffee.
 It all depends on your palate, your tastes and your caffeine needs.

-If the French people tend to prefer Arabica for its aromas and finesse, Italians favor the power and intensity of a good espresso made with Robusta.
+If you feel like you want to take the French people tend to prefer Arabica for its aromas and finesse, Italians favor the power and intensity of a good espresso made with Robusta.